DrCardamom/queers-without-hacks/devs-introduce-yourself.md

 Web developer, teacher and creator of web-based art-like things sometimes.
 I teach at NYU's graduate Interactive Telecommunications Program (ITP), where I was also a student once.
 Currently working on mobile apps for primatologists collecting data in the field.
 PHP expert turned Javascript tinkerer.
 Learning new things about Processing (not the queer kind!
 Ok, well, that too).
 Database nerd -- MySQL, PostgreSQL, CouchDB.

-### Tess Yardney. @tess_y
+### Tess Y. @tess_y

 Beginner UX designer, researcher, tech enthusiast.
 I have a lot of strong feelings about user experience, from software to microwaves.
-Burying my head in books, articles, and online courses so I can spend less time sitting on babies and more time staring at computers.
-Lezbian.